ermongroup/cs228-notes/inference/sampling/index.md

 {% math %}
 \Exp_{x \sim p}[f(x)] = \sum_{x} f(x) p(x).
 {% endmath %}
-If $$g$$ does not have a special structure that matches the Bayes net structure of $$p$$, this integral will be impossible to perform analytically; instead, we will approximate it using a large number of sampleds from $$p$$.
+If $$g$$ does not have a special structure that matches the Bayes net structure of $$p$$, this integral will be impossible to perform analytically; instead, we will approximate it using a large number of samples from $$p$$.
 Algorithms that construct solutions based on a large number of samples from a given distribution are referred to as Monte Carlo (MC) methods{% sidenote 1 'The name Monte Carlo refers to a famous casino in the city of Monaco.
-The term was originally coined as a codeword by physicists working the atomin bomb as part of the secret Manhattam project.'%}.
+The term was originally coined as a codeword by physicists working the atomic bomb as part of the secret Manhattan project.'%}.

 Monte Carlo integration is an important instantiation of the general Monte Carlo principle.
 This technique approximates a target expectation with